 [Pictured: National Renewable Energy Laboratory engineers work in electric vehicle supply equipment.]

 Energy auditing, similar to its financial counterpart, involves the official inspection and assessment of the energy that specific homes or other buildings are using.
 Professional energy auditors may conduct such an inspection by examining each room of a building, using equipment such as blower doors (to measure how airtight different rooms are) and infrared cameras (to detect hot and cold areas around doors, windows, and walls).
 The U.S. Department of Energy recommends that homeowners conduct an energy audit before making energy-saving home improvements, such as installing solar panels or changing heating systems.

-According to the Union of Concerned Scientists, the U.S. electricity grid has the overall capacity to store about 23 gigawatts of energy: approximately the capacity of 38 typical coal plants.
+The U.S. electricity grid has the overall capacity to store about 23 gigawatts of energy: approximately the capacity of 38 typical coal plants, according to the Union of Concerned Scientists.
 This storage, which primarily relies on nuclear power, is currently serving us well: At night, when demand for electricity is low, the energy from nuclear power plants is built up and stored for high-demand hours the next day.

 However, renewable energy sources such as solar and wind power produce energy at more variable rates; as a result, if our energy reliance shifts further towards these methods (as the Green New Deal and other proposals suggest), expert engineers will need to increase our storage capacity.
 New energy storage methods currently under development include thermal storage, compressed air, and large-scale batteries.